 Morpheus first thought Cypher was the One.Morpheus says that they never free a mind after a certain age, implying that Neo is much older than that.
 Cypher, in the meantime, tells Smith he's been out for only nine years, despite being clearly well into adulthood.
 Furthermore, its implied the Morpheus was the one who freed him in the first place.
+Morpheus said they never release people that are after a certain age, but clearly did so with Cypher.
+Why?
 There are small hints throughout the movie.
 When Trinity bring Neo food, Cypher remarks, "you never brought me food".
-It is just because Trinity tends to bring food to all persons she's helped free, or just Neo he might be the One?
+Does Trinity do this to all recently freed people, or because they think Neo might be the One?
 In fact the whole conversation between Neo and Cypher on the bridge talking about how he feels being told he's the one takes on a whole new meaning if you consider Cypher was originally told he was the One but failed to live up to expectations.

 Smith represents nihilism.More precisely, the view that nothing one does has any importance whatsoever.